1759-07-23 - Battle of Paltzig

 Wedel took advantage of the night to move behind the defile of Kay and assembled his columns at Mosau.

-The Prussians lost nearly 8,000 men.
 The works of the Grosser Generalstab indicates losses of only 6,800.
 However, taking only the Infanterieregiment von Kanitz as an example, it lost 13 officers and 642 men as per Dorn and Engelmann and only 14 officers and 409 men according to the Grosser Generalstab.
 This tends to indicate that losses were more important than the stated 6,800 men.
 Major-General von Wobersnow died from his wounds; Lieutenant-General von Manteuffel and Major-General von Gabelentz had been wounded and Lieutenant-General von Wedel had suffered a light wound from a Cossack.
 The Prussians had also lost 2 colours and 2 standards, 2 heavy artillery pieces, 1 light 12-pdr gun, 28 ammunition wagons, and 10 three-pdr battalion guns.

 The Russians lost 17 officers and 796 men killed; 118 men missing; and 158 officers and 3,744 men wounded for a total of 4,883 officers and men.